 What is the Purpose of MAIC?

-The Queensland Government created MAIC in 1994 to oversee the Compulsory third-party insurance scheme, including managing Motor Accident Insurance and Nominal Defendant finances.
+The Motor Accident Insurance Commission (MAIC) was created by the Queensland Government in 1994 to oversee the Compulsory third-party insurance scheme, including the management of Motor Accident Insurance and Nominal Defendant finances.

-The primary purpose of MAIC is to provide financial assistance to people who have incurred losses due to a motor vehicle accident, such as medical expenses, lost wages, and vehicle damage.
+The primary purpose of MAIC is to provide financial assistance to people who have incurred losses due to a motor vehicle accident, such as medical expenses and lost wages.
 This statutory organisation is funded by a mix of government grants and contributions from the insurance sector.

 In addition to providing fair compensation, MAIC offers vital services for accident victims, such as counselling and rehab, to help injured people get back on track and recover from their losses as soon as possible.

-All motor vehicles operating on Queensland roads must have CTP insurance, except for most caravans and trailers when towing by a registered motor vehicle.
+All motor vehicles operating on Queensland roads must have CTP insurance, except for most caravans and trailers when towed by a registered motor vehicle.

 Securing Coverage under the Queensland CTP Insurance Scheme